 Overall, the curriculum provides patient-centered educational opportunities and firsthand experience working with specimens from patients who have a wide variety of illnesses.
 Students are challenged to integrate their knowledge of biological and chemical principles and epidemiological data with their understanding of technical procedures to determine and communicate the clinical significance of laboratory findings.

-Admission to the MLS program's clinical year of study requires satisfactory grades on about three years of prerequisite course work (in biology, general chemistry, organic chemistry, microbiology, genetics, immunology, precalculus, statistics, English, and public speaking).
-Students usually apply for admission to the clinical year early in the fall semester of their junior year.
-There is no deadline for applying.
+Admission to the Medical Laboratory Science Program's clinical year of study requires satisfactory grades on about three years of prerequisite course work (in biology, general chemistry, organic chemistry, microbiology, genetics, immunology, precalculus, statistics, English, and public speaking).
+Students usually apply for admission to the clinical year early in the fall semester of their junior year and begin the program the following year.
+Students must apply to the MLS program directly and applications are accepted until the class is filled.

 Students who have not yet completed the prerequisite course work need to meet the requirements for admission to the College of Liberal Arts and Sciences.
 Upon admission to the college, the student will work with an adviser to select the course work required for later application to the MLS program's clinical year of study.

-The demand for medical laboratory scientists is much greater than the number of people qualified to fill the positions, so MLS graduates have numerous employment opportunities nationwide.
-They consistently find employment before or very soon after graduation.
-Starting salaries are $42,000 to $45,000 or more, depending on shift differentials, bonuses, and location.
+The demand for medical laboratory scientists is much greater than the number of people qualified to fill the positions and, with a 100 percent placement rate, Iowa's MLS graduates have numerous employment opportunities nationwide.
+The projected job growth from 2018 to 2028 is 14 percent.
+In 2021, the median salary was $57,800 and may be higher, depending on shift differentials, bonuses, and location.

 Opportunities for advancement include positions such as lab manager, computer specialist, technical specialist, or sales representative.
 An advanced degree in basic sciences, medicine, hospital administration, or business can expand your earning potential.